RATING SYSTEMS

 BW3 Heavy brush.
 Hands are needed constantly.
 Some loss of blood may occur due to scratches and cuts.
 Travel is noticeably hindered.
 Use of four-letter words at times.

 BW4 Severe brush.
 Pace less than one mile per hour.
-Leather gloves and heavy clothing required to avoid loss of blood.
+Leather gloves and heavy clothing are required to avoid loss of blood.
 Much profanity and mental anguish.
 Thick stands of brush requiring circumnavigation are encountered.

 BW5 Extreme brush.
 Multiple hours are needed to travel one mile.
 Full body armour is desirable.
 Wounds to extremities likely, eye protection needed.
 Footing difficulty due to lack of visibility.
 Loss of temper is inevitable.
 (Mt Thor in the Gold Range ranks as one of the most difficult bushwhacks imaginable).